Frequently Asked Questions

 - An Apprenticeship Coordinator will schedule the new apprentice for a VOICE class.
 The VOICE class explains the program’s requirements, school policies and local union policies and expectations.

 The School is open Monday through Saturday.
 Classes are taught Monday through Friday and on Saturdays.
 Classes begin at 6:30am and end at 3:00pm.
-Office hours are Monday through Friday, 7:00am to 5:00pm.
+Office hours may vary due to COVID19 Pandemic Monday through Friday, 8:00am to 4:00pm.
 The office is closed on weekends.

 Work Process or work record books are distributed at VOICE class along with their apprenticeship wallet.
 Apprentices can call the office and have a work process mailed to their home address.

-For questions regarding vacation checks, medical or dental insurance benefits, please contact Pacific Southwest Administrators (PSWA) office in El Monte, CA. Phone: 626-279-3000.
+For questions regarding vacation checks, medical or dental insurance benefits, please contact Pacific Southwest Administrators (PSWA) office in Covina, CA. Phone: 626-279-3000.